-Unless a home or business owner is a licensed general contractor themselves, it’s unlikely they have enough expertise to manage a sizeable project without some serious setbacks.
+Unless a home or business owner is a licensed general contractor themselves, it’s unlikely they have enough expertise to manage a sizeable project without some severe setbacks.
 However, if the owner has experience or licensing in one trade, say, tiling, they can opt to perform some of the work themselves and cut costs that way.

-Most non-professional people who have planned their own wedding, or someone else’s, have probably only ever done it once.
+Most non-professional people who have planned their wedding, or someone else’s, have probably only ever done it once.
 Why?
 Because they’d be crazy to do it again after realizing how much work and stress is involved!
 Do yourself a favor and hire a pro who knows how to make it easy on themselves, as most importantly, you.

 Find out how to prepare for the exciting initial consultation with your contractor.